 After opening his own firm over 20 years ago, Jeremy has continued to concentrate his practice primarily in area of criminal defense, both state and federal, including grand jury investigations, trials, sentencing proceedings, direct appeals and post-conviction proceedings.
 He has substantial experience in defending against a wide array of complex criminal prosecutions, including charges involving capital and non-capital homicide, attempted murder and aggravated assault, home invasion robbery /burglary, sex crimes, offenses involving the trafficking (federal) and distribution (state) of illegal drugs, firearms offenses, organized crime investigations and prosecutions, RICO / racketeering and conspiracy, financial crimes, fraud, securities offenses, and election law violations.
 Jeremy also has extensive experience representing clients who have pleaded guilty or have been convicted of crimes, and he has achieved excellent results in securing downward departures and variances at sentencing, thereby significantly reducing or eliminating the amount of jail time that his clients would otherwise have received under the previously mandatory U.S. Sentencing Guidelines.

 Jeremy is honored at his selection in 2013 to 2017 to join the "Top 100 Trial Lawyers", where membership is obtained by special invitation from The National Trial Lawyers and extended only to those "Top 100" from every state who exemplify superior qualifications of leadership, reputation, influence, stature, and profile as trial lawyers.
 During the past 13 years between 2003 and 2017, Jeremy has received the highest (AV) rating for ethical standards and professional ability by Martindale-Hubbell.
-He also maintains a “Superb” rating by Avvo.
+He is also very honored to have been recognized as a "Super Lawyer" in 2019 and 2020 and also continues to maintain a “Superb” rating by Avvo.

 Law Office Of Jeremy C. Gelb